HOW TO SUBMIT YOUR WORK:

 Never mail anything that requires a signature as it will not be picked up.

 Seminar Summary submissions should be between 4-6 pages in length.
 The majority of the paper should be a summary of the content of the seminar written in the Student's own words.
 Plagiarism in any form will not be tolerated.
 In addition, a statement or paragraph concerning what was learned and how it is applicable to the Student’s life and/or ministry should be included.
+Once the first summary paper receives a passing grade, additional summary papers may be submitted.

 Christian Counseling (CC) Verbatim reports should be between 1-3 pages in length.
 CC verbatims are approximate word-for-word reports of actual counseling or ministry care dialogue sessions.
 The CC verbatim reports may cover formal counseling sessions as well as time spent with someone in a helpful situation such as a hospital visit, nursing home visit or a conversation with someone at church.
 Each CC verbatim report should begin with a paragraph describing the setting in which the counseling or dialogue session took place.
 Each CC verbatim report should conclude with a paragraph summarizing the Student’s perception of the result of the counseling or ministry care dialogue sessions.
+Once the first verbatim receives a passing grade, additional verbatims may be submitted.

 Missions, Evangelism and Church Growth (MECG) Verbatim reports should be between 1-3 pages in length.
 MECG verbatims are approximate word-for-word reports or summaries of actual missions, evangelism or church growth experiences.
 MECG verbatim reports may cover experiences that include, but are not limited to, the following: personal witnessing/evangelism encounters (these are encounters where you have in some way shared the gospel with a person who is not a Christian); any effort to build up your church, small group, Sunday school class; or any mission effort such as Bible school or handing out gospel tracts.
 Each MECG verbatim report should begin with a paragraph describing the setting in which the mission, evangelism or church growth experience took place.
 Each MECG verbatim report should conclude with a paragraph summarizing the Student’s perception of the result of the mission, evangelism or church growth experience.
+Once the first verbatim receives a passing grade, additional verbatims may be submitted.

 Dissertations should be between 60-150 pages in length and must include a bibliography with at least 20 references.
 A dissertation should introduce the theme and then in detail research the theme and provide in lay language the exposition or details of the theme.
 Footnotes and research notes should be noted numerically after each quote with the source listed at the end of the paper.
 The following is a great resource for dissertations: A Manual for Writers of Research Papers, Theses, and Dissertations, Seventh Edition: Chicago Style for Students and Researchers (Chicago Guides to Writing, Editing, and Publishing) by Kate L. Turabian, Wayne C. Booth, Gregory G. Colomb and Joseph M. Williams (Apr 15, 2007).
+The dissertation may only be submitted after all coursework and verbatims (if required) have received passing grades.

 Ministry Projects should be between 30-50 pages in length.
 First submit your theme or ministry project idea.
 When you